hoprnet/hoprnet/DEVELOPMENT_PROCESSES.md

   marked with a **PUBLIC RELEASE**, we cut a `release/**` branch, using an internal name to identify the release.
 Official milestones use a specific name with the codename of a mountain in Switzerland.

+## Processes

+All members may suggest changes to our development processes.

+1. For questions, reach out to one of the [Ambassadors](#ambassadors) through email, element, or simply asking the question in element channel `tech -pm`.
+2. For changes, make a PR modifying this file, the PR will have to be reviewed by the [Trifecta](#trifecta), the [Process Facilitator](#legend), and generally be accepted by the _tech_ team.